nghilevi/student-directory/README.md

 ===========================
 Description
 -------
-A simple yet efficient web app for managing student buit using MEAN stack
+A simple yet efficient web app project for managing student of a fictional university developed by using MEAN stack.
+This can be served for learning purpose or prototyping a new similar project.

 Demo
 -------